|

 Bangkok has many hip neighborhoods like Ari and Thonglor but Song Wat is often seen as the trendiest.
 It is buzzing with cool kids, charming cafes and traditional Chinese-Thai restaurants that have been around for decades.

-A marvellous mix of the old and new, Song Wat has seen somewhat of a resurgence in recent years with warehouses and jaded shops transformed into craft shops plus buildings adorned with some of Bangkok’s best street art.
+A marvellous mix of the old and new, Bangkok’s Song Wat has seen somewhat of a resurgence in recent years with warehouses and jaded shops transformed into craft shops plus buildings adorned with some of Bangkok’s best street art.

 Song Wat Bangkok - 10 Things To Do In This Trendy District